-An open access, academic journal is essentially a digital, peer-reviewed scholarly publication that offers free access for users to download research papers and share them within and beyond academia.
-Most open access publications use Creative Commons licenses, which allow sharing but will ask for attribution and might restrict modifications and commercialisation of the content.
+An academic open access journal is essentially a digital, peer-reviewed scholarly publication that offers free access for users to download research papers and share them within and beyond academia.
+Most open access journals use Creative Commons licenses, which allow sharing but will ask for attribution and might restrict modifications and commercialisation of the content.
 Some academic journals operate on a hybrid model, offering open access and traditional publication of research articles.

 In the traditional journal publishing model, reading and downloading articles require a payment, unless a scholar can use a university or library subscription.
 Academic researchers and students affiliated to less affluent universities, and all those interested in a certain field of research could be hindered in their quest for knowledge by a paywall.